Finding Peace When Life Feels Full: A Gentle Start to December

 The pressure of expectations, obligations, and relationships

-Invisible mental load and decision-making
+The invisible mental load and decision-making

-Work deadlines that intensify before holidays
+Work deadlines that intensify before the holidays

 Grief, loneliness, or emotional memories that surface